MMiraziz013/CourseManagementAPI/README.md

 ## 🎯 Project Goal

-The Course Management API is a learning project built to practice ASP.NET Core Web API, PostgreSQL, and Dapper ORM.
+The Course Management API is a learning project built to practice ASP.NET Core Web API, PostgreSQL, Dapper ORM and Serilog logger.
 It simulates a small education management system where administrators can manage:

 Students 👨‍🎓